Team-Penguinos/ggTracker/README.md

 ### App Evaluation

 - **Category:** Video Games / Social Networking
-- **Mobile:** Our application would be primarily designed for mobile use, specifically iOS, but could be adapted for access on a web application.
-We would try to keep the functionality the same between different versions of applications.
+- **Mobile:** Our application would be primarily designed for mobile use, specifically iOS.
+We would try to abstract the functionality to keep the code relatively the same if a different type of application for ggTracker was to be created in the future.
-- **Story:** Allows users to track the video games that they have played or are currently playing.
-Users will be able to share their list with other users as well as view other users lists.
+- **Story:** Allows users to track the video games that they have played or are currently playing in a simplistic, easy way.
-- **Market:** Our application would target users that play video games.
-To maintain safety, video game titles of a certain age rating would only be viewable by of-age users.
+- **Market:** Our application would target users that enjoy and play video games.
+We aim to have our app be an app that users come back to frequently as they continue to play through new trending games.
 - **Habit:** The application would encourage users to maintain their video game list, but it would be up to the user to keep their list maintained.
-- **Scope:** First the app would be be applicable to individual users so that they could manage their played games.
+- **Scope:** The app would be be applicable to individual users so that they could manage their played games.
 This could then evolve into a larger social network where users can find like minded individuals.
 Our app could eventually be used by TwitchTV or other game publishers to promote a product.

 ## Product Spec